willvelida/willvelida/README.md

 ## Hi there, I'm Will (He/Him)

-I'm an Azure Integration Consultant and [Microsoft Data Platform MVP](https://mvp.microsoft.com/en-us/PublicProfile/5003727?fullName=Will%20%20Velida) living and working in Auckland, New Zealand.
+I'm a Customer Engineer for Microsoft working in the Fast Track for Azure team!
+My focus is on Azure Apps (App Service, Containers, Functions all that good stuff!) and I'm based in Auckland, New Zealand.

 ### ⚡ Languages and Technologies